6vx/kitebot721/src/lib/text/logs/my major system.md

 00 chichi charging in angry
 01 Jerry doing standup with a mic stand
-02 Jenny or Shen
+02 Jenny or Shen jinn June Joan chain chin
-03 chad smoking a doobie
+03 chad chud chode smoking a doobie
 04 Jim fixing his car with a wrench
 05 Ashley being herself
 06 Jess hiding from the sun in a trenchcoat
-07 jack with shag
+07 jack with shag shug jug jog jig shock shiek
 08 chef Ramsay butcher knife
-09 chap (Anton)
+09 chap (Anton) chop shab chip ship
-10 Rashid workin the train, rage, rash on his arm
+10 Rashid workin the train
 11 Richard rahl in all gold (rare)
 12 Erin running
 13 red foreman wearing a plaid shirt